agraef/midizap/README.md

 The syntax is a bit awkward, but the case arises rarely (usually, you'll just write an unprefixed rule instead).

-midizap actually supports up to four different shift states, which are denoted `SHIFT1`, ..., `SHIFT4`, with the corresponding prefixes being `1^`, ..., `4^`.
+midizap actually supports up to four different shift states, which are denoted `SHIFT1` to `SHIFT4`, with the corresponding prefixes being `1^` to `4^`.
 Unprefixed rules are enabled by default in all of these.
 The `SHIFT` token and `^` prefix we've seen above are in fact just shortcuts for `SHIFT1` and `1^`, respectively.
 So our first example above is equivalent to:

 ~~~
 D8 SHIFT1 RELEASE SHIFT1